The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 This function is useful for offering promotions.

 In this scenario, the merchant listens to the onCardBinDetected event to identify the card franchise.
-Then, the merchant updates the order in DEUNA (being responsible for calculating promotions) and, through this function, notifies the widget to update, as the order amount may have changed.
+Then the merchant updates the order in DEUNA (being responsible for calculating promotions) and, through this function, notifies the widget to update, as the order amount might have changed.

 Example usage of the refetchOrder